telefonicaid/fiware-livedemoapp/README.md

 For any question, bug report, suggestion or feedback in general, please contact with Francisco Romero (frb at tid dot es).

 ### License
+This code is licensed under GNU Affero General Public License v3.
+You can find the license text in the LICENSE file in the repository root.